donny-nguyen/donny-nguyen.github.io/_posts/2024-10-09-etag-header.md

 - **Improved performance:** By leveraging cached resources, ETag can improve the perceived performance of web applications.
 - **Enhanced efficiency:** ETag helps to optimize resource management and reduce server load.

+**When to use:**

+ETags are generally preferred over Last-Modified headers because they provide a more accurate and reliable way to determine if a resource has changed.
+They can handle scenarios where the content of a resource has changed but the modification timestamp remains the same.

 **Key points to remember:**

 - ETag is a mechanism for efficient caching in HTTP.